open-telemetry/opentelemetry.io/content/en/blog/2024/integrate-datadog-traces-into-otel-stack/index.md

   APIOTel <-- communication --> APIDD
 ```

-Then, we will call the OTelSDK-instrumented API, which will execute an internal
+Next, you can call the OTelSDK-instrumented API, which executes an internal
-endpoint on the Datadog-instrumented API and return an output.
+endpoint on the Datadog-instrumented API and returns an output.
 It is expected
-that this operation will generate just one trace.
-You can try it by executing
+that this operation generates just one trace.
+Try it by executing
 the command:

 ```bash